fleschutz/CWTS/README.md

 ⚠️ The Highest Warning Level
 -----------------------------
 No, compilers don't enable the highest warning level by default.
 All have a default warning level of 'normal', far from highest level.
-And each one supports different options to be more pedantic:
+And each compiler supports different options to be more pedantic:

 | Compiler        | Options                           | Comment                                           |
 |-----------------|-----------------------------------|---------------------------------------------------|